backstage/demo/README.md

 - [Notifications](https://demo.backstage.io/notifications)

+## New Frontend System

+The Demo site currently uses the currently default Legacy Frontend System.
+The New Frontend System is still currently in Alpha.
+For those looking for a working example we have added an `app-migrated` to showcase the current state of the New Frontend System.
+You can see the code for this in `/packages/app-migrated` and you can run this version locally by running: `yarn start:app-migrated`.

 ## Code Customization

 We have made some code customization as well.
 The following sections go into detail about them.